 Apart from the national leadership, political parties in India also have a regional organizational structure.
 There are various state units of political parties, which state presidents head.

 These state units are further divided into district and block levels.
-Each district has its president, and each block has a local leader responsible for managing party activities at the local level.
+Each district has its president, and each block has a local leader responsible for managing party activities at the regional level.

 Membership Structure: